rachfop/takomo-docs/docs/organizations/getting-started.md

 ## Getting Started with an Existing Organization

 If you have an existing organization, you will need to create the required configuration files manually.
-You can start by copy-pasting the contents of the **organization.yml** file shown above and setting the `masterAccountId` with your organization master account's id.
+You can start by copy-pasting the contents of the **organization.yml** file shown above and setting the [masterAccountId](/docs/config-reference/organization#masteraccountid) with your organization master account's id.

 Next, you will need to make your local configuration to match with the current organization state.
-You need to describe all organizational units, policies and member accounts in the **organization.yml** file.
-This can be quite an effort, but [deploy organization command](/docs/command-line-usage/organization#deploy-organization) will show you differences between your local configuration and the actual organization state.
+You need to describe all organizational units, policies and member accounts in the **organization.yml** file, which can be quite an effort, but [deploy organization command](/docs/command-line-usage/organization#deploy-organization) will show you differences between your local configuration and the actual organization state.
 Once there are no changes to be executed, your configuration is completed.

 ## Organization Feature Set

 AWS Organizations allows you to choose what features you want to have enabled.
-There are two options: `ALL` and `CONSOLIDATED_BILLING`.
-In most cases, `ALL` should be chosen because it enables many useful features such as authorization and management policies.
-The feature set is chosen when the organization is created, and can be changed at any time.
+There are two options: **ALL** and **CONSOLIDATED_BILLING**.
+In most cases, **ALL** should be chosen because it enables many useful features such as authorization and management policies.
+The feature set is chosen when the organization is created and can be changed at any time.

 :::tip
 If you create a new organization using [create organization](/docs/command-line-usage/organization#create-organization) command, you can specify which feature set to use.
 Once the organization is created, you can change the feature set from AWS console or using AWS CLI.